crosswalk-project/crosswalk-website/public/documentation/embedding_crosswalk.md

 ### <a id="Add-code-to-integrate-the-webview"></a>Add code to integrate the webview

 1. Crosswalk requires a few permissions to be enabled on Android.
 To enable these, modify the `AndroidManifest.xml` file, adding permission lines before the `<application>` element.
-The minimal set of permissions required for the Crosswalk WebView to render pages are
+The minimal permissions required for the Crosswalk WebView to render pages are:
     ```
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />
     ```

-    Depending on the capabilities accessed by your app, you may require to add one or more of these permission request lines in `AndroidManifest.xml`.
-It is considered good security practice on Android to request only for those permissions that you app will actulaly need.
+    Depending on the features of your app, you may need to request additional permissions.
+It is considered good security practice on Android to request only those permissions that your app actually needs.

     *Accessing Location Information*
     ```